 Purchaser of the Bonds

-The Bonds are being purchased by Barclays Capital Inc. (the "Purchaser") at a price of \$313,785,590.40 and will be reoffered at a price of \$314,731,244.20.
-The Purchaser may offer and sell the Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the initial offering prices set forth on page i hereof, and such initial offering prices may be changed from time to time by the Purchaser.
-After the initial public offering, the public offering prices may be varied from time to time.
+reoffered at a price of \$ The Pur depositing Bonds into investment trusts) and of (the "Purchaser") at a price of \$ rchaser may offer and sell the Bonds to certain deal others at prices lower than the initial offering price changed from time to time by the Purchaser.
+A ried from time to time. lers (including dealers

 Conflicts of Interest

-Some of the fees of the Municipal Advisor and Bond Counsel are contingent upon the sale of the Bonds.
-From time to time Bond Counsel serves as counsel to the Municipal Advisor in matters unrelated to the Bonds.
-None of the members of the City Council or other officers of the City have any conflict of interest in the issuance of the Bonds that is prohibited by applicable law.
+to time Bond Counsel serves as counsel to the d Bond Counsel are contingent upon the sale of the Municipal Advisor in matters unrelated to the s of the City have any conflict of interest in the i Bonds.
+None of the

 Official Statement

-This Official Statement is not to be construed as a contract with the owners of any of the Bonds.
+This Official Statement is not to be construed as a contract with the owners of any of the Bonds 3.

+The City of Se attle

-By: /s/ Glen M. Lee
+By:

-Glen M. Lee
+Glen M. Le e

 Director of Finance

-The City of Seattle